How is my Box 3 income for 2024 calculated?

-The box 3 income in your provisional assessment 2024 is calculated according to the new legislation.
-This means we use the actual distribution of your assets.
-In the calculation, we use fictitious rates of return that are close to the actual rates of return.
-See what percentages these are and how the calculation works.
+Your Box 3 income for 2024 is calculated according to the Overbruggingswetgeving (Bridging Legislation).
+This means we use the actual distribution of the various types of assets you have, including bank savings, investments and other assets and debts.
+In the calculation, we use notional rates of return that are close to the actual rates of return.
+Here you can see what these percentages are and how the calculation works.

 Rates of return 2024

-In the provisional assessment for 2024, we use fictitious rates of return that are close to the actual rates of return for your box 3 income.
+In the provisional assessment for 2024, we use notional rates of return that are close to the actual rates of return for your Box 3 income.
 That is why we use 2 different rates for your assets: one for your bank balances, and another for your investments and other assets.
 We use a 3rd rate for your debts.

 These are the rates of return for 2024: